Aug 19, 2014

 Assuming that you are kicking things off right by lying down together in a distractions free room, it’s always good to ask if your partner needs anything before you start leaning into the heavier stuff.

-Just like symphony orchestra members tune to each other before they play a concert, you and your partner might need to touch base before you get in to the good stuff.
+You know how the symphony orchestra members tune to each other before they play a concert?
+You and your partner might need to touch base before you get in to the good stuff.

 Maybe they want to lie in silence for a minute and breathe deeply.
 Maybe they want you to hug them and show your love with your eye contact first.
 Or maybe they need to quickly go and make sure that their cell phone is completely switched off.
 Whatever they need to settle in, let them settle.
 It will be worth it.